 Center for Student Research

 The purpose of the Center for Student Research is to promote an enhanced educational experience for students by providing opportunities for meaningful interaction between faculty and students through support, education, and programming in research and creative activities.
-Appointment hours are available on Mondays between 1pm and 4pm, by request.
-If these hours do not work for you, we may still be able to schedule your appointment.
-Please Contact Donna Rains at email@example.com or call 940-898-3373.
+Appointment hours are available Tuesday - Friday by request.
+Please Contact Donna Rains at firstname.lastname@example.org or call 940-898-3373.

 Annual Biomedical Research Conference for Minority Students